PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Design Principles

 \textbf{Layout Structure.} Since a poster is a two-dimensional space with width and height, a three-column grid is a common and effective method to ensure a natural reading flow, as shown in Figure~\ref{fig::layout} (right).
 This structure strategically places a key visual anchor at the eye-level hot zone (top of the center column) and utilizes white space to separate elements and reduce visual clutter.

 \textbf{Color Design.} Color is used to create hierarchy and ensure accessibility.
 One optimal approach is to employ a restrained, theme-based, and monochromatic palette to maintain visual harmony (Figure~\ref{fig::color_palette}).
-This framework establishes a three-tier system: theme color for primary emphasis, monochromatic variants for section backgrounds and a high-contrast accent color for highlights, and all text must adhere to the WCAG 4.5:1 contrast ratio to guarantee readability.
+This framework establishes a three-tier system: theme color for primary emphasis, monochromatic variants for section backgrounds, and a high-contrast accent color for highlights, with all text following the \underline{WCAG 4.5:1} contrast ratio to ensure readability.

-\textbf{Typography Design.} Typography works with color to create clarity from a standard viewing distance.
-We prioritize legible sans-serif typefaces and establish two types of hierarchy: a visual hierarchy using different font sizes (title, headings, body), and a semantic hierarchy using formatting such as bolding, italics, or a contrast color.
+\textbf{Typography Design.} Typography complements color to reinforce clarity and readability from a standard viewing distance.
+We prioritize legible sans-serif typefaces and establish two hierarchy types: (1) a visual hierarchy using different font sizes (title, headings, body) to organize content structure, and (2) a semantic hierarchy using formatting like \textbf{bold}, \textit{italics}, or contrast color for emphasis.